-A demand letter will be sent to the insurance adjuster that will detail the amount needed to settle the case.
-The lawyer may also note that if the demand is not met, a lawsuit will be filed.
+A demand letter will be sent to the insurance adjuster that will detail the amount needed to settle your case.
+The lawyer should note that if the demand is not met, a lawsuit will be filed.

-Negotiating a Personal Injury Settlement
+Negotiating A Personal Injury Settlement

-Your lawyer may continue to negotiate with the insurance company, which can take weeks or months depending on the unique characteristics of each case.
+Negotiations can take weeks or months depending on the unique characteristics of each case.

-Filing a Personal Injury Lawsuit
+Filing A Personal Injury Lawsuit

 Filing a lawsuit does not necessary mean you go to court.
 After filing the lawsuit, the defendant may continue to negotiate a personal injury claim settlement.